 I grew up in East Gippsland and after studying and living in the city for a decade, returned to Bairnsdale in 2015.
 My husband and I love exploring and going on adventures with our two dogs.
 Sadly, they are not interested in learning to weave…

 I have always loved the amazing natural beauty of this area.
-I would like to acknowledge the Gunaikurnai People as the Traditional Owners of the land – it is a privilege to live here and be able enjoy this spectacular part of the planet.
+I would like to acknowledge that the land I work on is part of the Kurnai Nations – it is a privilege to live here and be able enjoy this spectacular part of the planet.

 I have started Happywattle in order to share my experience.
 I aim to convey my passion and what I find interesting about weaving, and why it might make a good addition to your crafting repertoire.